-The Brigade has in place an Equality Diversity and Inclusion strategy (part of the over-arching Culture & People Plan 2022-2026) that supports our work on improving the diversity of our workforce, which in turn should help to address the ethnicity pay gap.
+The Brigade has in place an Equality Diversity and Inclusion strategy (part of the overarching Culture & People Plan 2022-2026) that supports our work on improving the diversity of our workforce, which in turn should help to address the ethnicity pay gap.

 We have made significant investment in a review of our recruitment materials which we hope will support our approach to focused driven campaigns to attract those currently underrepresented in our workforce.
-In addition we are undertaking reviews of our internal selection processes to identify and address any potential barriers which may affect staff from underrepresented groups in seeking promotion.
+In addition, we are undertaking reviews of our internal selection processes to identify and address any potential barriers which may affect staff from underrepresented groups in seeking promotion.

 All our staff are trained in equality, diversity and inclusion and unconscious bias, with an annual refresh for all staff.
-This training also forms part of our 'on-boarding' arrangements for all new entrants.
-We produce a range of fire and business safety literature in a number of languages, as well as offering all of our public documents to be produced in different languages, ensuring that we can communicate our message to all the communities we serve.
+This training also forms part of our 'on-boarding' - an induction for all new employees.

+We produce a range of fire and business safety literature in a number of languages, as well as offering all our public documents to be produced in different languages, ensuring that we can communicate our message to all the communities we serve.

 We continue to be corporate members of the Asian Fire Service Association (AFSA).
-This enables us to access advice and support for our employees and our minority ethnic population.
+This enables us to access advice and support for our employees and our minority ethnic population

-For more detailed information please refer to our Gender Pay Gap Report which is published on our website.
-Our current work includes: • forming partnerships with other organisations to develop bench-marking criteria and identify best practice Attraction:
+Our current work includes:

+• Forming partnerships with other organisations to develop bench-marking criteria and identify best practice

+Attraction:

-- further developing our local community intelligence to identify any potential barriers to employment, busting myths and showcasing the Brigade and it's work - developing our diversity performance indicators to identify and address any disproportionality across recruitment, retention and progression - continually reviewing the Recruitment and Selection policy and procedure to ensure it remains free from any discriminatory elements and ensuring that the process actively encourages and supports applicants from all sections of the workforce and the community we serve - using evaluation to inform future Positive Action campaigns encouraging applicants from all sections of the community to seek employment with the Brigade, and to bust any myths regarding traditional views about roles - working with our staff networks to identify and address any barriers to careers within the Fire Service - enhancing our employer brand and utilising advertising images that feature underrepresented groups Progression:
+- Further developing our local community intelligence to identify any potential barriers to employment, busting myths and showcasing the Brigade and its work - Developing our diversity performance indicators to identify and address any disproportionality across recruitment, retention and progression - Continually reviewing the Recruitment and Selection policy and procedure to ensure it remains free from any discriminatory elements and ensuring that the process actively encourages and supports applicants from all sections of the workforce and the community we serve - Using evaluation to inform future Positive Action campaigns encouraging applicants from all sections of the community to seek employment with the Brigade, and to bust any myths regarding traditional views about roles - Working with our staff networks to identify and address any barriers to careers within the Fire Service - Enhancing our employer brand and utilising advertising images that feature underrepresented groups

+Progression:

-- continuing to develop our diversity performance indicators to identify and address any disproportionality across recruitment, retention and progression - continually reviewing the Recruitment and Selection policy and procedure to ensure it remains free from any discriminatory elements and ensuring that the process actively encourages and supports applicants from all sections of the workforce and the community we serve - using evaluation as a tool to inform future Positive Action campaigns - working alongside and empowering our staff networks to help the Brigade identify and address any barriers to staff progression - continue to rollout of our 'Development Gateway', which enables staff to apply for 'development beyond role' Throughout these processes, the Brigade will work in partnership with the Trade Unions and staff networks, to ensure the processes are subject to scrutiny and challenge.By ensuring that equality is at the heart of our pay grading, recruitment, selection and development processes, the Brigade will ensure equality of pay and opportunity for all employees, as we seek to continue to have an engaged, high-quality workforce that is representative of our communities in all functions and at all levels of the organisation.
+- Continuing to develop our diversity performance indicators to identify and address any disproportionality across recruitment, retention and progression - Continually reviewing the Recruitment and Selection policy and procedure to ensure it remains free from any discriminatory elements and ensuring that the process actively encourages and supports applicants from all sections of the workforce and the community we serve - Using evaluation as a tool to inform future Positive Action campaigns

+- Working alongside and empowering our staff networks to help the Brigade identify and address any barriers to staff progression - Continue to rollout of our 'Development Gateway', which enables staff to apply for 'development beyond role'

+Throughout these processes, the Brigade will work in partnership with the Trade Unions and staff networks, to ensure the processes are subject to scrutiny and challenge.
+By ensuring that equality is at the heart of our pay grading, recruitment, selection and development processes, the Brigade will ensure equality of pay and opportunity for all employees, as we seek to continue to have an engaged, high-quality workforce that is representative of our communities in all functions and at all levels of the organisation.